 Surfing, teaching dance and living her best life

 Though Sydnee still faces challenges each day, she and her family are so grateful for their amazing caregivers at the Alberta Children’s Hospital, including Dr. Kim Meyers and her team in cardiology and Dr. Kirton and the neurology team.
 Because of the care of these special people, Sydnee is not only walking and talking again, she’s back to living her life.
 She’s learned to write and play trumpet with her left hand, since her right (and dominant) hand was compromised by the stroke, she’s back to some classes at her high school, she’s teaching dance to younger kids and after a great amount of determination, she was back surfing on the lake last summer.

 Sydnee is thrilled to be the 2020 Champion Child for the Alberta Children’s Hospital as part of the Children’s Miracle Network Champions program.
 She, along, with her parents, Michelle and Ron, and sister, Kaenna, are very excited for the opportunities ahead and to share their story on behalf of the 102,000 kids and families who rely on care at the hospital each year.

-Champions is a Children's Miracle Network program presented by Walmart that honours remarkable children who have triumphed despite severe medical challenges.
+Champions is a Children's Miracle Network program supported by Children's Hospitals Week Canada sponsors Walmart, The Brick and Air Canada Foundation, that honours remarkable children who have triumphed despite severe medical challenges.
 For their courage and perseverance, these children have been selected as international ambassadors for the 17 million kids treated each year at children's hospitals supported by Children’s Miracle Network.